yuantn/MI-AOD/docs/FAQ.md

     A: There is something wrong in the process and result of your derivation.
     And minimizing the distribution bias is achieved by two steps (maximizing and minimizing uncertainty, as shown in Fig. 2(a) ) but not only minimizing uncertainty.

+6. Q: I want to run MI-AOD with other data, what files and how many should I modify?
+(Issue [#13](../../../issues/13))

+    A: You should only modify `configs/MIAOD.py` if you can convert your other training and test data into PASCAL VOC format.
+It contains all parameters and settings.

 ## Paper Details